aristaw-hub/Assignment-2.15-Secret-Management/README.md

 # AWS EC2 to Secrets Manager IAM Configuration

-This document answers the in-class activity regarding authorizing an EC2 instance to retrieve secrets from AWS Secrets Manager.

 # AWS EC2 to Secrets Manager Authorization Activity

 This document answers the in-class/Zoom activity questions regarding authorizing an EC2 instance to retrieve secrets from AWS Secrets Manager.